-Note that this means if you require temporary symmetric keys, you will need to be able to save and restore them using only the one persistent asymmetric key you are given.
+Note: this means if you require temporary symmetric keys, you will need to be able to save and restore them using only the one persistent asymmetric key each client is given.

 Testing your submission: We have a set of tests which we will run on your code, for both functionality and security.
-In the provided framework, a file called run\part1\tests.py contains all the functionality tests we will run on your code, but only 1 security test.
+In the provided framework, a file called run_part1_tests.py contains all the functionality tests we will run on your code, but only 1 security test.
 (We have many more security tests!)
-To run these tests, run python3 run\part1\tests.py.
+To run these tests, run python3 run_part1_tests.py.
 This will use your Client implementation from client.py.
-It will output Pass/Fail for each test we have and a one-sentence explanation of what the test does if it fails.
+It will output Pass/Fail for each test we have and a one-sentence explanation of what the test does if it fails.2